msimamisi-sakhile/msimamisi-sakhile/README.md

 - 👋 Hi, I’m @msimamisi-sakhile-lushaba
-- 👀 I’m interested in Software Development & CyberSecurity
+- 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Java Springboot
+- 🌱 I’m currently learning JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me lushabamsimamisi@gmail.com